ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 lein new greenfield-clojure
 ```

-This will create a new fold.
+This will create a new folder.
 For the rest of this writing all file paths will
 be relative to this folder.

-You should see a ***project.clj*** file looking something like this
+You should see a `project.clj` file looking something like this

 ```clojure
 (defproject greenfield-clojure "0.1.0-SNAPSHOT"